grafana/agent/docs/configuration/tempo-config.md

     [ sending_queue: <otlpexporter.sending_queue> ]
     [ retry_on_failure: <otlpexporter.retry_on_failure> ]

-# This processor writes a well formatted log line to a Loki instance for each span, root, or process
+# This processor writes a well formatted log line to a logs instance for each span, root, or process
 # that passes through the Agent.
 This allows for automatically building a mechanism for trace
 # discovery and building metrics from traces using Loki.
 It should be considered experimental.
 automatic_logging:
-  # indicates where the stream of log lines should go.
-Either supports writing to a loki instance defined in this same config or to stdout.
+  # Indicates where the stream of log lines should go.
+Either supports writing
+  # to a logs instance defined in this same config or to stdout.
-  [ backend: <string> | default = "stdout" | supported "stdout", "loki" ]
+  [ backend: <string> | default = "stdout" | supported "stdout", "logs_instance" ]
-  # indicates the Loki instance to write logs to.
-Required if backend is set to loki.
+  # Indicates the logs instance to write logs to.
+  # Required if backend is set to logs_instance.
-  [ loki_name: <string> ]
+  [ logs_instance_name: <string> ]
-  # log one line per span.
+  # Log one line per span.
 Warning! possibly very high volume
   [ spans: <boolean> ]
-  # log one line for every root span of a trace.
+  # Log one line for every root span of a trace.
   [ roots: <boolean> ]
-  # log one line for every process
+  # Log one line for every process
   [ processes: <boolean> ]
-  # additional span attributes to log
+  # Additional span attributes to log
   [ span_attributes: <string array> ]
-  # additional process attributes to log
+  # Additional process attributes to log
   [ process_attributes: <string array> ]
-  # timeout on sending logs to Loki
+  # Timeout on writing logs to Loki when backend is "logs_instance."
   [ timeout: <duration> | default = 1ms ]
   overrides:
-    [ loki_tag: <string> | default = "tempo" ]
+    [ logs_tag: <string> | default = "tempo" ]
     [ service_key: <string> | default = "svc" ]
     [ span_name_key: <string> | default = "span" ]
     [ status_key: <string> | default = "status" ]